Indigenous Australian women's rugby league team

 The Indigenous Australian women's rugby league team (also known as the Indigenous Women's All Stars) is a rugby league football team that represents Aboriginal Australians and Torres Strait Islanders.
 The team was first formed in late 2010 for their first match in February 2011.
 The team currently plays in an annual All Stars Match against a National Rugby League Māori All Stars women's team.

 Current squad

-The following players were selected and played in the 11 February 2023 match against the Māori All Stars.
+The following players played in the 15 February 2025 match against the Māori All Stars.
+All twenty players spent time on the field during the game.

-Note: * = Player's age estimated based on previous articles on various news and rugby league websites.
+Players' ages are as at the date that the table was last updated, 16 February 2025.